 Sockeye Salmon – Oncorhynchus nerka – only landlocked stocks are found in New Zealand

 Most New Zealand freshwater anglers will have never seen a sockeye salmon.
-They are only found in the Waitaki River catchment, especially in lakes Ohau and Benmore, and in smaller numbers in lakes Avimore and Waitaki.
+They are only found in the Waitaki River catchment, especially in lakes Ohau and Benmore, and in smaller numbers in lakes Aviemore and Waitaki.
 These North Otago/South Canterbury sockeye salmon are thought to be the only population of the species in the southern hemisphere.
 According to Stella McQueen in A Photographic Guide to Freshwater Fishes of New Zealand, the sockeye salmon in Lake Ohau are smaller than those in Lake Benmore because Ohau has less food available for them.

 Although the sockeye population in the region is landlocked they move out of the lakes and into gravel rivers and streams to spawn in the Autumn.
 In their native North America, Kamchatka in the Russian Far East, and in rivers of northern Japan, sockeye salmon are anadromous (they hatch from eggs in freshwater, migrate to sea, where they spend most of their lives, before returning to their rivers of origin to spawn and die).
 Landlocked populations are also found in North America.

-New Zealand’s sockeye salmon population was thought to have died out back in the 1980s, but now appear to have increased in number and expanded their range.
+New Zealand’s sockeye salmon population was thought to have died out back in the 1980s, but now appears to have increased in number and expanded its range.
 They have now been seen in nearly all of the rivers and streams flowing into Lake Benmore and the lower Ohau River.
 They are also present in the Twizel, Fraser, and Tekapo Rivers.
 One of the best spawning areas for sockeye salmon is Larch Stream, which runs into Lake Ohau.

 Where sockeye salmon are present they provide forage for other trout species.

-Lake Poerua Introduction in 1985
+Lake Poerua Sockeye Salmon Introduction in 1985

-Sockeye salmon are not usually taken by anglers even when the are present in a particular water.
+Sockeye salmon are not usually taken by anglers even when they are present in particular water.
 They are filter feeders living on plankton.
 It is quite possible to fish regularly in Lake Benmore for example without ever catching one!
 They generally will only take a fly as an aggression response when in spawning mode in late summer and autumn.
 Sockeye salmon are most likely present in Lake Tekapo and other waters in the Waitaki River catchment not mentioned in this article.

 Identification of Sockeye Salmon

-The name sockeye derives from an anglicised version of their north American Indian name saw-kai or sukkai.
+The name sockeye derives from an anglicised version of their North American Indian name saw-kai or sukkai.
 The Russian name for sockeye salmon is nerka.

 The sockeye is the smallest of the Pacific salmons.
 Those found in the lakes of the Waitaki System are bright silver in colour with dark blue/grey spots on the upper body.
 Smaller lake fish especially, closely resemble rainbow trout.
-When fish migrate upstream to spawn in March they are more of a green colour, with a pink or reddish tinge which is darker in jack fish.
-Landlocked sockeye salmon in New Zealand do not achieve the brilliant red coloration of sea-run fish in their native North America.
+When fish migrate upstream to spawn in March they are more of a green colour, with a pink or reddish tinge which is darker in jackfish.
+Landlocked sockeye salmon in New Zealand do not achieve the brilliant red colouration of sea-run fish in their native North America.

 Like the landlocked salmon stocks in North America, sockeye salmon in New Zealand are smaller fish, usually reaching a length of about 300 mm and weighing less than a kilogramme.
 A big landlocked salmon in New Zealand could reach as much as 500 mm in length and weigh up to 1.8 kg.
 In North America where there is a canning industry for sea-run sockeye salmon, they can reach just over 800 mm in length and weigh 7 kg.

-Introduction into New Zealand
+Introduction of Sockeye Salmon into New Zealand